kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-steps.md

 ---
-title: Forward Looking Risk Modeling Steps
+title: Risk Modeling Steps
 sidebar_position: 1
 ---

-# Forward Looking Risk Modeling Steps
+# Risk Modeling Steps
 > **Description**
 Provides in-depth explanation of each steps from data preprocessing to forward looking in Risk Modeling.
 ---

-# Data Preprocessing
+## Data Preprocessing
 > **Purpose**
 This step processes historical Observed Default Rate (ODR) and Macroeconomic Variables (MEV) to be used for model training and forecasting.